eremidio/NUMBER-THEORY-ALGORITHMS/README.md

 Prime Numbers A computational Perspective, by Richard Crandall and Carl Pomerance

 The Joy Of Factoring by Samuel Wagstaff Jr

+Elementary Methods in Number Theory, by Melvin B. B. Nathanson

 Number Theoretical Algorithms in Criptography by O. N. Vasilenko